 - Delegation skills

 IT professionals who enjoy empowering others to reach their full potential are usually well suited to a management position, as are those who want to help organizations surpass their operational goals.
 Companies around the world rely on IT managers to coordinate large-scale technology projects and communicate business objectives to a range of non-technical audiences, which may be difficult for some job seekers.
 The best way to transition to a management career path is to reflect on your specific strengths and practice utilizing the interpersonal skills that will help you stand out from other applicants.

 How an MS in MIS can help you succeed in IT management

 While many important managerial characteristics tend to be rooted in a candidate’s core personality, there are a variety of learning opportunities that can prepare you for supervisory responsibilities.
 The master’s degree in management information systems online program from the University of Alabama at Birmingham offers a unique curriculum that blends technical expertise and business acumen into a single professional track, teaching you how to become a manager of tech-focused workplaces.

 Whether you’re just starting out or in the midst of your career, an MS in MIS can help you obtain the knowledge and skills you need to excel in a leadership role, including project management, IT governance, and business intelligence.
-The program’s concentration in IT Management is specially designed for students interested in high-level supervisor positions, from department heads to CIOs.
+The program is specially designed for students interested in high-level supervisor positions, from department heads to CIOs.
 Some of the key courses include:

 - IT Governance & Management: Gain firsthand experience with real-world IT governance strategies and frameworks to learn how you can effectively supervise technology deployments, IT staff, and the managerial challenges involved in different governance structures.